lsst-dm/dmtn-210/index.rst

 Using Strimzi
 -------------

-All Kafka broker configuration, topic configuration (with one exception - see :ref:`load-data-job`), and user configuration is handled through Strimzi resources.
+All Kafka broker configuration, topic configuration, and user configuration is handled through Strimzi resources.

 This means that there is yet another layer of configuration indirection.
 Instead, the system could have been built from "bare" Kubernetes Deployments, ConfigMaps, and so on.